Ingrid Bergman's Victorian Pendant | Maker's Bench

 Researching & Design Development:

 Story boards or project art boards are a key part of the design process.
-These boards help us stay focused on the design of the project.
-And they keep the client well informed by communicating our direct and ideas.
-Below is our story board.
+These boards become the focal point for design team communication and they help us stay focused on the elements used in the design of the project.
+Story boards help keep the client in the loop and well informed by communicating directly with visuals shown below.
+Here is our story board.

 I knew from my historical research that jewelry from the Victorian time period, could be made in precious and/or in non-precious metals.
 Since the budget dictated the scope of work we decided to go with brass and to plate it with 18 kt gold.